 Steps to Effective Meetings with Members of Congress and Staff

 The pandemic has changed advocacy in Washington just as it has changed work in offices everywhere, and in ways that are likely to be permanent.
 Meetings used to be almost exclusively face to face.
 If you couldn’t get to Washington it was difficult to get your message across.
-Now Zoom meetings are standard and even when the pandemic is no longer a real concern, they are likely to remain an option for constituents back home.
-In-person meetings are still the best way to advocate, but Zoom and other platforms open up the process to many more people.
-The following suggestions apply whether you are meeting in-person or remotely, or in Washington or at a district office near you.
+Zoom meetings are happening with more frequency.

-Before the meeting, plan well.
+Before the meeting, plan well

 - Review the legislative calendar to know when Congress is in session in Washington.
 That’s when your legislators are more likely to be at the Capitol, rather than somewhere back home in the district.
 You can ask for a meeting with your legislators in Washington or back home during a recess.